 The Mission of the Verona Public Schools, the center of an engaged and supportive community, is, in partnership with a supportive community, we inspire our students to be creative, critical thinkers and compassionate global citizens through dynamic teaching, meaningful curricula, and enriching experiences.
 With that in mind, teachers and staff have created a culture of learning that promotes discovery and achievement and connections to the “real” world.
 These core and special academic programs for grades 5-8 provide opportunities for our students to flourish in an intellectually stimulating environment.

-The 2016-2017 school year marks the second year of the house model structure at HBW, with the goal of providing smaller and more personalized learning communities for our students.
+The 2023-2024 school year marks the ninth year of the house model structure at HBW, with the goal of providing smaller and more personalized learning communities for our students.
 The house model structure provides frequent opportunities for grade level team members to effectively identify students in need of further academic, social, or emotional support and respond by designing and implementing appropriate interventions.
 Additionally, grade level teams are committed to developing partnerships between the school and home through frequent individual and grade level-specific communication.

 Our students have the opportunity to pick from over twenty clubs to join.
-Some of them focus on the following: intramurals, service, art, cooking, Chinese culture, chess and environmental issues.
+Some of them focus on the following: intramurals, service, art, cooking, Chinese culture, and environmental issues.
 Our visual and performing artists can opt for the drawing club or perform in the spring musical.
 Our young writers and photographers work on filling the pages of the yearbook and literary magazine.
 Students in H.B.W. bands and choruses consistently receive superior evaluations in regional competitions and on average, four to five musicians and singers are accepted into regional honors groups annually.

 H.B.W. is able to be successful in educating our children because of the supportive community of Verona and a very strong School/Community Association.
 Both complement H.B.W.’s efforts to provide challenging, supportive, and relevant experiences for our middle-schoolers.